 Understand blood pressure, however, and cop shows AND giraffes suddenly become much cooler!
-Plus, you’ll gain some important health knowledge in time for Heart Month 2019, which takes place in February.
 Here’s the scoop:

 What is blood pressure?

 Blood pressure is a measure of how much force your heart is using to pump blood around your body.
 Your blood pressure can vary throughout the day, and change from day to day.
 It can also change according to your activity levels, posture and emotions.
-These changes are normal if your blood pressure is within the healthy range: 120-over-80 or thereabouts.
+These changes are no big deal if your blood pressure is within a healthy range — normal blood pressure for men: 120-over-80 or thereabouts.

 What do those two numbers mean?
 The first one is known as your systolic blood pressure.
-This measures the force of the blood against your artery walls when it’s at its greatest.
+This measures the force of the blood against your artery walls when it’s at its highest.
 The second number is your diastolic blood pressure.
-It measures the pressure of the blood when the heart relaxes and the force of the blood is at its lowest.
+It measures the blood pressure when the heart relaxes, and the force of the blood is at its lowest.